 Now pardon me, but I disagree with that.
 Letting someone in is not a sign of weakness, neither does it mean you are relinquishing control of yourself.

-Quite frankly that’s silly because if that was the case, that means we will all be a bunch of bordered up people walking around with no emotions.
+Quite frankly that’s silly because if that was the case, we would all be a bunch of bordered up people walking around with no emotions.

 Actually, and here is the irony, it is how you react when they let you down that determines if they have control over you.